cutthroat78/Language-Learning-Resources/anki/north-american-indigenous/iroquois/oneida/README.md

-# Oneida Anki Deck
-My anki deck for the Oneida Language
 # To Do
 - Add Oneida (Wisconsin) Words from [this](https://www.uwgb.edu/dictionary/)
 - Look at language resources to see if any other good resources to add to this anki deck